yvt/try_match-rs/README.md

 [`matches!`][] (now incorporated into the standard library as `core::matches!`) is similar but only returns `bool` indicating whether matching was successful or not.
+It uses the syntax `matches!(expr, pattern)`.

 ```rust
 if_rust_version! { >= 1.42 {